jruby/warbler/README.txt

   assembly.
 Valid values of <tt>X</tt> are <tt>app, java_libs, gems, public, includes, excludes</tt>.

-== Caveats

-Warbler requires that RAILS_ROOT will effectively be set to /WEB-INF when running inside the war, while the application public files will be in the root directory.
-The purpose is to make the application structure match the Java webapp archive structure, where WEB-INF is a protected directory not visible to the web server.
-Because of this change, features of Rails that expect the public assets directory to live in RAILS_ROOT/public may not function properly.
-However, we feel that the added security of conforming to the webapp structure is worth these minor inconveniences.

-For Rails 1.2.3, the items that may need your attention are:

-* Page caching will not work unless you set <tt>ActionController::Base.page_cache_directory = "#{RAILS_ROOT}/.."</tt>
-* Asset tag timestamp calculation (e.g., <tt>javascripts/prototype.js?1188482864</tt>) will not happen.
-The workaround is to control this manually by setting the RAILS_ASSET_ID environment variable.
-* Automatic inclusion of <tt>application.js</tt> through <tt>javascript_include_tag :defaults</tt> will not work.
-The workaround is to include it yourself with <tt>javascript_include_tag "application"</tt>.

 == Source

 You can get the Warbler source using Git, in any of the following ways: